C19-SFU-Econ/COVID-19-Canada-alert-levels/README.md

 Ontario (contemporaneous)
 ![Ontario](ON_1.png?view=raw)
 -->
-*Notes: "daily cases per mln" is computed as the weekly average of daily cases per million people for dates t-6 to t.
-The percentage number reported in each sub-panel's title is the respective region's share of provincial population.
-The colours indicate the policy (alert) level in force 14 days before the reported daily cases, to allow for lag in the effect of the policy measures.*
+<sub>*Notes: "daily cases per mln" is computed as the weekly average of daily cases per million people for dates t-6 to t.
+The percentage number reported in each sub-panel's
+title is the respective region's share of provincial population.
+The colours indicate the policy (alert) level in force 14 days before the reported daily cases, to allow for lag in the effect of the policy measures.*</sub>